Hi, I’m Laura. I’m helping you discover the coolest food and experiences in Denver, Colorado and beyond.

 For anyone who loves to explore a city by way of fork and knife and has a passion for finding secret, unforgettable spots when traveling, I’m here to help.

 No matter whether you’ve just landed in the Mile High City yesterday or have lived here your whole life, I’ll introduce you to all the eateries (from snack bars to fine dining restaurants) that are worth your time and money and reliably deliver a memorable meal with every visit.

 Be the hero to your friends, family, or out-of-town guests by using my recommended itineraries highlighting the best of what Denver locals like to do on their days off.

-If you’re over anonymous, crowd-sourced review sites and are looking for personal, honest recommendations on how to best spend your time in and around the capital of Colorado, then you’re in the right place.
+If you’re over anonymous, crowd-sourced review sites and are looking for personal, honest recommendations on how to best spend your time in and around the capital of Colorado, paired with striking original food and travel photography, then you’re in the right place.

 All from a New Yorker’s perspective.

 Before I became a Denverite, I was a born and bred New Yorker who grew up with the best of the food, culture, art, and entertainment worlds at my doorstep.

 But as many Manhattanites will tell you, access to all that exciting stuff comes at a personal cost: Tiny apartments.
 High-stress work environments.
 And eventually, an overwhelming lack of energy and financial resources to actually go out and enjoy all the things the city has to offer.